Updated July 2017

 When you think of email addresses, you probably think of the free email services like yahoo, gmail, and hotmail since that’s what most people use for email.
-Beyond that, the most common email addresses are from home internet services like comcast.net and sbcglobal.net.
+Beyond that, the most common email addresses customers get with their home internet service providers like comcast.net and att.net.
 These types of email services are fine for personal email addresses but they should NOT be used for business email.

 To understand why you should NOT use an @yahoo.com or @comcast.net email address for your business, read this post.
 For those who don’t want to click over to that post, I’ll summarize the post in one sentence. – Using an email address on a domain other than your own is not professional.